erikarn/erikarn.github.io/kenwood/TS-2000/notes.md

 This is where I'm keeping notes about my experiences running a TS-2000 for well, everything it does.

+## Serial numbers

+Kenwood serial numbers issued from 1999 come in 2 formats.
+The format used from 1999 until approximately August 2008 is numeric:

+ * First digit is the year code, add 1998 to get year.
+If first digit is 0 add 10 to 1998.
+Next 2 digits are the month code starting with 01 which is April (beginning of Japanese tax year).
+   Months 10,11 & 12 will be Jan, Feb, Mar of the next year so add 1 to the year.

+The format adopted from approximately August 2008 is alphanumeric:

+* The first character is the decade A=2000, B=2010, C=2020.
+  The second character would be the year of the decade from 0 to 9.
+  The third character is the month.
+1-Jan, 2-Feb, 3-Mar, ...., 9-Sep, A-Oct, B-Nov, C-Dec.

+Some examples:

+ * 301xxxxx = April 2001
+ * 311xxxxx = February 2002
+ * 313xxxxx = April 2002
+ * 810xxxxx = January 2007 - Beginning of defective filters
+ * 909xxxxx = December 2007
+ * 910xxxxx = January 2008
+ * 001xxxxx = April 2008
+ * 005xxxxx = August 2008
+ * A88xxxx = August 2008
+ * A8Bxxxx = November 2008
+ * A91xxxx = January 2009
+ * A98xxxx = August 2009 - End of defective filters
+ * A9Cxxxx = December 2009 - Beginning of MOSFET finals
+ * B02xxxx = February 2010

 ## HF - RX sensitivity issues

 There's been a lot of discussion around the TS-2000 RX sensitivity compared to other radios.